kisssdev/aurelia-kis-oidc/doc/src_oauth2-interceptor.md

 # Class `Oauth2Interceptor`

-Implements a custom interceptor that sets OAuth2 bearer token and obtain a new token when expired.
+Implements a custom interceptor that sets OAuth2 bearer token and obtains a new token when expired.
+Use this class to configure your http client to intercept 401 error to try a silent login and to add the bearer token.

 ## Constructors